rv20197/memories-app-mern/README.md

 ## Lessons Learned

-While developing this project I learned following lessons:
+While developing this project I learned how to implement following:

 1. Redux and Redux-Thunk.
 2. Google Authorization.